ray-x/go.nvim/README.md

 - Comments: Add autodocument for your package/function/struct/interface.
 This feature is unique and can help you suppress golint errors...
-  Go to alternative go file (between test and source)
+  Go to alternative go file (between test and source) Test with ginkgo, richgo inside floaterm (to enable floaterm, guihua.lua has to be installed)

 ## install